 What does CBD stand for?

 CBD stands for cannabidiol, an active ingredient in the marijuana plant.
-It's typically made from hemp, which is a non-intoxicating variety of cannabis.
+It's typically made from hemp, a non-intoxicating variety of cannabis.

-Unlike the main active ingredient in marijuana, THC (Tetrahydrocannabinol), CBD is non-psychoactive, which means it doesn't get you high.
+Unlike the main active ingredient in cannabis, THC (tetrahydrocannabinol), CBD is non-psychoactive, which means it doesn't get you high.
 It’s also known for treating pain and anxiety.

 How do you take CBD?